 On the other hand, "The risk of transmission of hepatitis C by [spitting] is almost non existent," he said.
 "For me, that doesn't make a lot of sense to make that a felony."

 Several broader trends may be fueling HCV criminalization.
 Over the past five years, the opioid epidemic has contributed to a three-fold increase in the number of new infections, with several high-profile outbreaks across the country catching media attention.

 For Hoppe, the circumstances of Wenzler's arrest are a worrying echo of the early days of HIV criminalization.
 At that time, "people living with HIV were being prosecuted after spitting at or biting police officers," Hoppe said.
-"Across the country, there were assault of a deadly weapon charges, [and] they were almost universally cases involving police officers."
+"Across the country, there were 'assault [with] a deadly weapon' charges, [and] they were almost universally cases involving police officers."

 Over time, "the application of the law can change," Hoppe said.
 Today, he said, HIV criminalization laws are still on the books, but they're being used differently.
 Instead of being focused on police officers, many current HIV criminalization cases revolve around a lack of disclosure among sexual partners.

 While HIV and HCV are comorbid infections, "they're two totally different diseases," said Jensen.

 Most notably, starting in 2013, a new generation of medications was approved that can cure HCV in most people.
 In addition, when people are exposed to HCV and contract the virus, some will be able to clear the virus on their own without the need of curative therapy, said Jensen.
 But the cost of the drugs to cure the disease has caused private and public insurers to enact policies that restrict treatment to once per lifetime, people not using alcohol or other drugs, and people with late-stage liver disease.
 Many activists have been fighting to change these rules around the country with the goal of expanding access to the curative drugs to anyone with an HCV diagnosis.